Linux – Mount Drive on Boot + Backup Script

 Summary

 This page shows a method that can be used to automatically mount a second hard disk to a computer running LInux.
 A way to create a daily backup is also included using rsync.
+In Zorin 18.1, based on Ubuntu 24.04, you can set a drive to be mounted automatically using the following steps.

-Mount Second Hard Drive by editing /etc/fstab
+Linux Mount Hard Drive by editing /etc/fstab

 WARNING: You can seriously mess up access to your system if you ruin the fstab (Filesystem Table) file.
 Make sure you make a backup FIRST and know how to revert to it!

-me@myhost$ sudo gedit /etc/fstab
+me@myhost:~$ sudo gedit /etc/fstab

-me@myhost$ sudo blkid /dev/sda1
+me@myhost:~$ sudo blkid /dev/sda1

 Enter the data using the spacing of the lines above it.
 There is and explanation of the /etc/fstab file at the Fstab Wiki.
 In my example, the “/”, “/home”, and “swap” partitions are all on the same disk, but have different UUID numbers generated at installation.
 For my 2 backup disks, I manually enterd the names “/bu300” and “/bu250” after I had created these directories (folders) at the top level.
 This file will associate the physical disks to these mount points.